 "As the British moved in with all their power structures, my parents were strapped for speaking Maori.
 A law was introduced banning it in the school grounds.
-So that you almost have a generation of Maoris, my age, who don't speak Maori, because our parents said it was no use learning the language if all sections of the Maori community, and involving you were going to be strapped for speaking it.
+So that you almost have a generation of Maoris, my age, who don't speak Maori, because our parents said it was no use learning the language if you were going to be strapped for speaking it.
 So the language died, and the people died with it, and the culture."